Every, every group tries to collaborate. Depending on the skills and context, the result will be excellent, bland, or dysfunctional.

 Learn to share workload, competence, and leadership from day one.
 Try out and learn different tools, processes, frameworks, and facilitation techniques.

-Care, trust, and love for the shared mental and physical space grow, and gradually the fruits of teamwork materialize.
+Care, trust, and love for the shared mental and physical space grow, and gradually the practical fruits of teamwork materialize.

 Individuals and interaction - Shaping the culture